Democrats gear up for more digital spending in 2020

 Still, there are some broader trends that can be looked at.

-After being outspent by Republicans on Facebook in 2016, Democratic campaigns and aligned outside groups had outspent Republicans by a more than two to one margin on the platform as of last month, according to Facebook data compiled by Democratic digital advertising firm Bully Pulpit International.
+After being outspent by Republicans on Facebook in 2016, Democratic campaigns and aligned outside groups had outspent Republicans by more than a 2-to-1 margin on the platform as of last month, according to Facebook data compiled by Democratic digital advertising firm Bully Pulpit International.

 That's where Republicans have outspent Democrats.

-A late onslaught of digital spending by a slew outside progressive groups during the closing weeks of the midterms narrowed Republicans' spending advantage on Google from 1.65-to-one down to 1.18, according to data compiled by Bully Pulpit.
+A late onslaught of digital spending by a slew of outside progressive groups during the closing weeks of the midterms narrowed Republicans' spending advantage on Google from 1.65-to-1 down to 1.18, according to data compiled by Bully Pulpit.

 But Democrat's online spending figures are also skewed by the candidacy of Beto O'Rourke, a West Texas congressman who unsuccessfully challenged Sen. Ted Cruz.
 O'Rourke shattered records, raising more than $70 million.
 He spent more than $8 million on Facebook ads and $1.8 million on Google, according to disclosures by both companies.